Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/about-responding-to-input.md

 The Input System also allows you to read device states directly, which bypasses many of the features such as actions and bindings.
 This workflow is suitable for fast prototyping, or single fixed platform scenarios, but is a less flexible workflow because it bypasses some useful Input System features.

-See [Read devices directly](read-devices-directly.md) for further information about this workflow.
+Refer to [Read devices directly](read-devices-directly.md) for further information about this workflow.